frankois944/FirebaseKmpDemo/README.md

 ### Android

-For starting up the SDK, the iOS app is following the [official way](https://firebase.google.com/docs/android/setup) and the Gradle integration.
+For starting up the SDK, the Android app is following the [official way](https://firebase.google.com/docs/android/setup) and the Gradle integration.

 No code needs to be written, as the Gradle plugin does the job.